openutm/deployment/system-architecture-env-file-documentation.md

 - `BLENDER_BASE_URL`: This is the base URL for the Blender service.
 It should be set to `http://blender:8000`.
 - `PASSPORT_BLENDER_CLIENT_ID`: This is the client ID for the Blender service to authenticate with the Passport service.
 - `PASSPORT_BLENDER_CLIENT_SECRET`: This is the client secret for the Blender service to authenticate with the Passport service.
 Keep this value confidential.
 - `PASSPORT_BLENDER_SCOPE`: This variable specifies the scope of access for the Blender service.
-It should be set to `'blender.read blender.write'`.
+It should be set to `blender.read blender.write` without any quotes.
 - `PASSPORT_BLENDER_AUDIENCE`: This variable specifies the audience for the Blender service.
 It should be set to `blender.$DOMAIN_NAME`, where `$DOMAIN_NAME` is your domain name.
 - `BING_KEY`: This is the API key for Bing Maps.
 It is used for mapping services within the Spotlight application.
 - `MAPBOX_KEY`: This is the API key for Mapbox Maps.
 It is used for mapping services within the Spotlight application.